 The best pan to use is a 9-inch springform pan.

-Cookie butter is similar to Nutella in texture, but tastes like a crusted up cookie.
+Cookie butter is similar to Nutella in texture, but tastes like a crushed up cookie.
 It is sweet and creamy and it’s easy to see why it’s such a popular treat!

 - When making the cheesecake, be sure to beat the cream cheese well at the beginning to ensure that it is smooth.
 If, when the cheesecake batter is complete, you still have lumps, simply press them against the side of the bowl using a wooden spoon or rubber spatula.